 While Halloween is lots of fun, it can also come with a host of hidden dangers for your dog.
 Even if you know the many ways to train your dog, many dogs become frightened by the sights and sounds of trick-or-treaters in crazy costumes ringing the doorbell and demanding candy.
 Who are all these pint-sized intruders, and why are they taking all the candy?
 Here are some safety tips to help keep your pup safe on Halloween:

 - Trick-or-Treaters: Unless your dog just loves meeting strangers, keep him in a separate room when trick-or-treaters come knocking.
 They may be short, but a bunch of kids dressed up like monsters may look like a full-scale alien invasion from your dog’s perspective.
-And be ready to prevent door-dashing—whether your pooch is scared by those hordes of kids, or excited to join their house-to-house treat raiding party, Halloween night is notorious for the number of dogs that bolt from their homes every year.
-Again, keep your dog in a separate room when trick-or-treaters come calling, or hold him in your arms and/or on a leash if he wants to meet everybody.
-Whatever you do, be sure to keep him from dashing out the door.
+Do what you can to keep him calm—whether your pooch is scared by those hordes of kids, or excited to join their house-to-house treat raiding party.
+Halloween night is notorious for the number of dogs that bolt from their homes every year.

 - Chocolate & Other Candy: Chocolate is toxic to dogs, with the level of toxicity depending on the amount consumed, the size of the dog, and the kind of chocolate involved.
 Mild signs of toxicity include vomiting, excessive thirst and urination, and diarrhea.
 More serious effects include restlessness, hyperactivity, panting, twitching, seizures, or even death from chocolate poisoning.
 And all those tin foil and cellophane candy wrappers can be hazardous if a dog swallows them, especially if it’s a small dog.

-- Jack-O-Lanterns: Those carved pumpkins with candles inside are dangerous with dogs around; your dog could easily knock one over and start a fire.
+- Jack-O-Lanterns: Carved pumpkins with candles inside are dangerous with dogs around; your dog could easily knock one over and start a fire.
 Use caution, and consider a battery-operated light instead a candle inside your Jack-o-lantern if you have a rambunctious pup.